shic/blog/_posts/2016-03-07-C-Programming-Basic.markdown

 ## Eclipse

-### How to use math.h in Eclipse with gcc
+### How to use math.h or pthread.h in Eclipse with gcc

- you should add the -lm option to GCC C Linker, NOT TO GCC C Compiler.
-To do that, you should go to:Project -> Properties -> C/C++ Build -> Settings -> Tool Settings (tab) -> GCC C Linker and in the "Command" text field type: "gcc -lm" (by default there is only "gcc").
+You should add the -lm option to GCC C Linker, NOT TO GCC C Compiler:

+Project -> Properties -> C/C++ Build -> Settings -> Tool Settings (tab) -> GCC C Linker -> in the "Command" text field type: "gcc -lm" (by default there is only "gcc").

 Add it to the linker options, Libraries-> add it in as a new library "m", > this will automatically add on the -l to the option.